 It may seem silly – with Justin Bieber being the example – but for any company, brand or public person mired in a crisis, there is an important lesson here.
 When it comes to social media you can’t just take your ball and go home.
 Shutting down or ignoring an issue only makes things worse.
 Even a crisis can be transformed into an opportunity to enhance your reputation.
 That’s good PR!

 SO.
 Are you dealing with unwanted, unwarranted negativity?
-Our Strategic Objectives team would be happy to help.
+We are experts at crisis management and would be happy to help.
+Please contact us.

 We’re great listeners